ganeti/ganeti/doc/security.rst

 - disable confd at build time if it's not needed in your setup
-- otherwise, configure Ganeti (at build time) to use separate users, so that the confd daemon doesn't also have access to the server SSL/TLS certificates
+- otherwise, configure Ganeti (at build time) to use separate users, so that the confd daemon doesn't also have access to the server SSL/TLS certificates.

+NB: the second suggestion is not valid since Ganeti 2.8.0~beta1, because confd needs access to the certificate in order to communicate on the network.
-It is planned to split the two functionalities (local/remote querying) of confd into two separate daemons in a future Ganeti version.
+This will be fixed when the planned split of the two functionalities (local/remote querying) of confd into two separate daemons will take place, in a future Ganeti version.

 Monitoring daemon
 -----------------